About Your Council

 The Council is funded by the City residents through a precept which is collected as part of the annual Council Tax.
 Others funds are generated through various services.

-Supporting the Councillors are 60 members of staff, led by the City Clerk and supported by a Deputy City Clerk and Responsible Finance Officer.
+Supporting the Councillors are 60 members of staff, led by the City Clerk.